Financial support when you are ill

-- the amount of the allowance depends on your earlier income, if you had any.
+- the amount of the allowance depends on your salaries, certain benefits and other income.

 If you are ill and unable to work for more than two weeks, you have a right to sickness allowance paid by Kela.
 You will get the minimum allowance even if you do not have a job and earn money.

 You have a right to sickness allowance when you cannot work because of your illness.
 You have to see a doctor if you are ill.
 The doctor will give you a medical certificate that says you cannot work because you are ill.